Our History

 The earliest concerts we held at the old Salt Lake City Public Library auditorium.
 For the fifth season (1970-71) we moved to the old University of Utah Museum of Fine Arts auditorium, which I remember as acoustically somewhat wanting with a low ceiling and modest visibility.
 Nonetheless, we enjoyed remarkable playing at that location until moving to Libby Gardner Concert Hall for the 35 th season in 2000.
 This marvelous venue is as much admired by the musicians for its acoustics as by the audience.

 In addition, we have made a point of bringing emerging younger groups to Salt Lake City before their excellence became widely known.
-This year our first concert is given by the Marmen Quartet which impressed our talent scouts by winning the Banff International String Quartet Competition in 2018.
+This season features two concerts given by the Viano and Isidore Quartets which impressed our talent scouts by winning the Banff International String Quartet Competition in 2019 and 2022 respectively.
 We also began to branch out beyond string quartets early in our history, going beyond piano trios to vocalists, a small orchestra, and even a reed quintet.

 The Chamber Music Society has been essentially an all-volunteer organization since its founding.
 We have benefited from the dedication and expertise of many individuals who have maintained the high standards set by the first board and continued to provide the highest quality of chamber music to Utah audiences.